How is Income Protection Calculated?

 - Age – any age between 18 and 60 years is generally insurable within minutes

-- Health behaviours – this can include smoking and the use of certain drugs
+- Health behaviours – this can include smoking and your health history

-- Sick leave entitlements – paid sick leave periods will cover you for short periods of time, in which case you won’t need your income protection insurance to kick in immediately
+- Sick leave entitlements – paid sick leave periods will cover you for short periods of time.
+If you don't need your income protection insurance to kick in immediately, you could choose a longer waiting period before a sickness or injury claim becomes payable

 - Savings – this will influence how long you could get by without changing your lifestyle or selling off liquid assets.
 Conversely, if you live from pay day to pay day, you’d want short waiting periods built in to your income protection cover

 Depending on what you want your income protection to cover, premiums can be as little as a couple of dollars a day.
-Your cover should account for expenses like:
+Generally, and depending on your circumstances, you cam consider expenses like:

 To find out more, get an income insurance quote online or give us a call on 13 77 87.